lmarkwart/CS2/README.md

-# CS2
-Stock Predictions Case Study
+# Stock Predictions Case Study

 ## Repository Contents:
+### Hook Document: Read this document first to gain the appropriate context and motivation for this case study.
+The hook document also outlines the required deliverable.